hoodiecrow/thtcl/README.md

 time {evaluate [parse "(fact 100)"]} 10
 ```

+#### Judgement

+Thtcl does not aim for compactness of code.
+I have added features, like macros, which take up
+a lot of horizontal space, at last count 621 lines of code.
+At the end of the day, however,
+it is a pointless effort since Tcl can't distinguish between a list of one item and an atom,
+making it impossible to compute a large number of programs, simple and sophisticated.
+It's
+fun to work with anyway, and I've learned a lot about Lisp interpreters.

 ## Level 1 Thtcl Calculator

 The first level of the interpreter has a reduced set of syntactic forms and a single